Louis961/CPSC-131-Data-Structures-Projects/project2-Louis961-master/README.md

 ● main.cpp : The main function tests the output of your functions.
 You may wish to add additional tests.
 During grading your main.cpp file will be replaced with the one you were provided with.
-● README.md : You must edit this file to include your name and CSUF email.
-This information will be used so that we can enter your grades into Titanium.